SERG-Delft/dslinter/README.md

 `dslinter` is a PyLint plugin for linting data science and machine learning code.
 It aims to help developers ensure the machine learning code quality and supports the following Python libraries: TensorFlow, PyTorch, Scikit-Learn, Pandas, NumPy and SciPy.

 `dslinter` implements the detection rules for smells identified by [our previous work](https://arxiv.org/pdf/2203.13746.pdf).
 The smells are collected from papers, grey literature, GitHub commits, and Stack Overflow posts.
+The smells are also elaborated at a [website](https://hynn01.github.io/ml-smells/) :)

 https://user-images.githubusercontent.com/26082974/166459816-758b2cfc-303d-47d8-ab55-9525e3717c9d.mov

+> The example project in the demo video can be found [here](https://github.com/Hynn01/dslinter-example-projects/tree/main/llexnlp).

 ## Installation
 To install from the Python Package Index: